 GDPR isn’t funny and neither is the joke, but you’re here now!

-So…how long should you retain personal data for?
+So…how long should you retain Information which relates to an identified or identifiable natural person.... for?

 If someone asked you that question about the data you’re responsible for, which would you do?

 a) Shrug your shoulders and say, “We already retain everything forever, don’t we?”

 b) Say, “I don’t know”, but we’re working on a In data protection terms, a defined period of time for which information assets are to be kept.... policy?